 The unique traditions of Iranian Christmas Eve celebrations

-- Singing carols and hymns: During Christmas Eve in Iran, many people sing carols and hymns.
+Singing carols and hymns: During Christmas Eve in Iran, many people sing carols and hymns.
 Some churches organize group singing sessions where members of the church sing together in harmony.
-Traditional Armenian hymns and carols are sung along with popular Christmas carols in Persian.

-If you’re looking for places to visit during Christmas in Tehran, there are several options.
+If you’re looking for places to feel the Christmas mood in Tehran, there are several options.
 Here are some ideas:

 If you’re looking for places to visit during Christmas in Isfahan, here are some ideas:

-No, Christmas Eve is not a public holiday in Iran.
-However, for those who celebrate it, it is an important holiday that is recognized by the country’s Armenian Christian community.
+Christmas Eve is not a public holiday in Iran.
+However, for those who celebrate it, it is an important holiday that is recognized by the country’s Christian community.

-Yes, there are Christmas markets and bazaars in Iran, where visitors can purchase gifts, decorations, and other items.
+There are also Christmas markets and bazaars, where visitors can purchase gifts, decorations, and other items.

-Christmas Eve is typically celebrated with special services and masses at Armenian churches in Iran.
-These may feature traditional Armenian hymns and carols, as well as readings from the Bible.
+Christmas Eve is typically celebrated with special services and masses at churches in Iran.
+These may feature traditional hymns and carols, as well as readings from the Bible.

-Yes, there are several unique traditions associated with Christmas Eve in Iran, such as lighting candles and decorating trees, visiting the graves of loved ones, and sending Christmas cards.
+There are also several unique traditions associated with Christmas Eve, such as lighting candles and decorating trees, visiting the graves of loved ones, and sending Christmas cards.